your0rg/HabitatForMeteor/README.md

 Habitat4Meteor has a lot of moving parts because it interacts with a number of different services :

-* pulls Habitat and Meteor and installs them on your development machine if necessary
+* pulls Habitat and installs it on your development machine if necessary
 * builds your Meteor applications
 * assembles your Meteor Node packages into Habitat packages
 * adjusts your applications' version numbering and creates releases in GitHub